jeremiah-c-leary/vhdl-style-guide/docs/after_rules.rst

 |phase_5| |disabled| |error| |alignment|

 This rule checks the *after* keywords are aligned in a clock process.
-Refer to the section `Configuring Keyword Alignment Rules <configuring.html#configuring-keyword-alignment-rules>`_ for information on changing the configurations.
+Refer to `Configuring Keyword Alignment Rules <configuring_keyword_alignment_rules.html>`_ for information on changing the configurations.

 **Violation**